 University of Alaska Museum of the North, Natural and cultural museum in Fairbanks, United States.

-The University of Alaska Museum of the North is a natural and cultural museum housed in a modern building with galleries spread across multiple floors.
-The exhibition spaces showcase collections related to the natural history and art of Alaska and the Arctic region.
+The University of Alaska Museum of the North is a natural history and art museum located on the University of Alaska Fairbanks campus, inside a building with a curved white exterior that stands out against the surrounding landscape.
+Inside, the galleries are spread across multiple floors and hold collections covering geology, wildlife, archaeology, and art from Alaska and the Arctic.

 The community of curious travelers